-With how easy it is for anyone (literally, anyone!) to create a fake social media or gaming account online, it’s important that children know how to tell these fakes from real people online.
+With how easy it is for anyone (literally, anyone!) to create fake profiles on social media or gaming accounts online, it’s important that children know how to tell these fakes from real people online.

 If it seems too good to be true, it probably is

 The life lesson “if it seems too good to be true, it probably is” may seem a little harsh to impart on a child however scammers and predators will often create profiles that resonate with their targets – matching their interests, hobbies, and opinions to ensure kids will want to connect with them.

 What’s their connection to you?

 Predators will try to make their profile seem authentic by creating connections to other people that the child knows – they’ll claim to be a friend or relative of someone at school or they’ll build up the number of mutual friends/followers.
 If a child has never met this person in real life, they should ask the person they’re claiming to know about their own connection to each other.
 This will help them determine if the profile belongs to someone who exists in real life, or if it could be someone posing as a child online.

 Since children are encouraged not to share images of themselves online, it can be difficult to tell a real profile from a fake based on the picture alone.
 However, if the same image is used across multiple platforms it’s possible that the profile belongs to someone posing as a child.

 Top Tip – Do a reverse image search on Google to see if the photo is a stock photo rather than something the user has created themselves.
 If they use a stock photo, the profile is likely a fake.

 The goal of a scammer or predator who has created a fake profile online is to gain enough trust from a child – either to exploit the child or someone the child knows.
 To do this, they often come across as incredibly friendly and direct when you first make contact – however, how many children are really like this in real life?
 While this is only identifiable once they’ve already reached out to the child, by catching it early children can avoid carrying on the conversation further.

 They request personal information